N,N-Diformylmescaline

 N,N-Diformylmescaline, also known as N,N-diformyl-3,4,5-trimethoxyphenethylamine, is a possible psychedelic drug of the phenethylamine and scaline families related to mescaline.
 It is the N,N-diformyl derivative of mescaline.
 The compound has been found to be chemically unstable under acidic or basic conditions, breaking down into N-formylmescaline and then into mescaline.
 Relatedly, it is thought that N,N-diformylmescaline may act as a prodrug of mescaline in vivo.
 The chemical synthesis of the compound has been described.
 It was encountered as a possible novel designer drug in 2020 and this was reported in 2022.
 N,N-Diformylmescaline itself is not known to be naturally occurring, but N-formylmescaline is known to occur naturally in trace amounts in peyote.
+It is not a controlled substance in Canada as of 2025.